Wines by the glass are one way to drink outside your comfort zone. But it may cost you.

 Most unusual white: Another Trentino, Muller Thurga.
 A blend of Reisling and Austria’s Trollinger grape. $9

 Off-list: Always something rare from Italy or France, but you have to ask.
-AOC

 8022 W. Third St.